kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

   Preemption is the process of evicting one or more admitted Workloads to accommodate another Workload.
 ---

-In a preemption, preempted Workloads are also called preemptees, and the ClusterQueue that the Workload belongs to is called a target ClusterQueue.
-Converselly, the Workload being accommodated is called the preemptor, and the ClusterQueue that the Workload belongs to is called a preempting ClusterQueue.
+In a preemption, the following terms are relevant:
+- **Preemptees**: The preempted Workloads.
+- **Target ClusterQueues**: The ClusterQueues to which the preemptees belong.
+- **Preemptor**: The Workload being accommodated.
+- **Preempting ClusterQueue**: The ClusterQueue to which the preemptor belongs.

 ## Reasons for preemption

-A Workload can preempt one or more Workloads if it is admitted in a [ClusterQueue with preemption enabled](/docs/concepts/cluster_queue/#preemption)
+A Workload can preempt one or more Workloads if it is admitted in a [ClusterQueue with preemption enabled](/docs/concepts/cluster_queue/#preemption) and any of the following events happen:
-and:
 - The preemptee belongs to the same [ClusterQueue](/docs/concepts/cluster_queue) as the preemptor and the preemptee has a lower priority.
 - The preemptee belongs to the same [cohort](/docs/concepts/cluster_queue#cohort) as the preemptor and the preemptee's ClusterQueue has a usage above the [nominal quota](/docs/concepts/cluster_queue#resources) for at least one resource that the preemptee and preemptor require.